+Figure 1 - The FOSTER concept frame (Source: FOSTER adapted from Foresight4Food) In Chapter 3, we start with the inner circle of the image, that is the food system itself with six categories or phases of the food supply chain: 1.
+Production, 2.
+Processing, 3.
+Retailing, 4.
+Consuming.
+5. Storing and 6.
+Disposing.
 On the left-hand side of the framework, some current drivers of the food system are characterised.
 The approach is thus similar to the "7 Drivers Model" applied by NATO (NATO Allied Command Transformation 2023) and in many other Foresight and Horizon Scanning processes.
 Drivers are assumed to shape the food system of the future and are described in Chapter 4.
 The original list of drivers was based on the Foresight4Food initiative but modified according to our findings.

-The last identified results can be found in Chapter 5, discussing the frame of: 1.
-Supporting services and 2.
-Institutional environment (within the green circle of the image in Figure 1).
+The last chapter 5 discusses the frame of: 1. supporting services and 2. institutional environment (within the green circle of the image in Figure 1).
 The right-hand side of the figure, the outcomes, are not part of the Horizon scanning and will be described as "objectives" or goals of the system in later phases of the FOSTER project.
 As indicated by several arrows, there are many feedback loops within the food system and the context of the food system.
-The context of the food system is described in a separate report, D 1.5, with various context scenarios.

-2.2 Methods of the Horizon Scanning Process

-The process started methodologically with the definition of the scanning strategy based on the framework.
+The context of the food system is described in a separate report D 1.5 with various context scenarios.
+2.2 The Methods of the Horizon Scanning Process The process started with the definition of the scanning strategy.
 The first step was a semi-automated Horizon Scanning approach using the database Dimensions.ai.
 This database contains scientific journals (like the Web of Science journals) and more recent publications that are trusted but not fully reviewed as well as some grey literature like reports.
-We started with the second category Processing (see Figure 1 above) as the number of hits to be checked was much lower compared to Production.
-For Processing, we defined key words for searches (e.g. health food, functional food, personalised nutrition, bioactive compound, cellular agriculture, insect, algae, plant-based milk, cultured meat -just to mention a few of them, there were up to 100 key words), which we then combined for the search.
+We started with the second category "Processing" (see Figure 1 above) as the number of hits to be checked was much lower compared to "Production".
+For "Processing", we defined key words for searches (e.g. health food, functional food, personalised nutrition, bioactive compound, cellular agriculture, insect, algae, plant-based milk, cultured meat -just to mention a few of them, there were up to 100 key words), which we then combined for the search.
 With these search terms, a first selection of abstracts from the last 10 years in the database Dimensions.ai was automatically run and ranked according to some key indicators (e.g. frequency) in Excel files.
 In processing, we thus identified more than 674,000 papers.
-We started to cluster the first ones and build categories like "starch-based products and processes", "emulsions" or "pigments, colours", but noticed soon, that this is much too detailed for our further work in FOSTER, especially in the work of the CDIs, and that we have too many hits to cluster them.
+We started to cluster the first ones and build categories like "starch-based products and processes", "emulsions" or "pigments, colours", but noticed soon, that this is much too detailed for our further work and that we have too many hits to cluster them.
 We tried another approach with topic modelling using the same abstracts, and created some word clouds (as one example see Figure 2).
-Despite this, in the discussion with our CDIs we came to the conclusion that we need a higher granularity level.

-That meant, we went on with manual searches, which were anyway planned for later insights.
-We started to scan some of the consortium's own food-related projects and databases of other European food systems projects manually, for example: Fit4Food, Foresight4Food, FoodNavigator, Futures4Europe, DAKIS etc. We are aware that there are many more - and some databases will be linked to the digital FOSTER Knowledge Platform.
+Despite this in the discussion with our CDIs, we came to the conclusion that we need a higher granularity level.
+That meant, we went on with manual searches, which were planned for later insights, anyway.
+We started to scan some of the consortium's own food-related projects and databases of other European food systems projects manually, for example: Fit4Food, Foresight4Food, FoodNavigator, Futures4Europe, etc. We are aware that there are many more - and some databases will be linked to the digital FOSTER Knowledge Platform.